heuralux/.github/profile/README.md

 ## Who We Are

-This all started because I couldn't find products that hit the sweet spot I was looking for — ones that respected my privacy and still let me automate the parts of my day worth automating.
+This all started because I couldn't find AI products that hit the sweet spot I was looking for — ones that respected my privacy and still let me automate the parts of my day worth automating.
 Sometimes if you want it done right, you have to do it yourself.
 So I did, and Heuralux grew out of that.